 Vonage customers say it’s easy to set up a new account using Vonage’s New Customer Training online guides, videos, and live trainer-led sessions.
-Users also report the automated wizard that guides new users through the process is also helpful.
+Users also report that the automated wizard, which guides new users through the process, is also helpful.
 However, some customers say the mobile app isn’t as intuitive as the desktop app.

 Nextiva vs. Vonage: Customer Service

 When you invest in a VoIP business phone system, you want to know they’ll be there when you need them if something goes wrong.
 While assessing Nextiva and Vonage, we took a look at the types of customer support each provider offers, including online knowledge bases, live chat, and when their phone lines were open for taking calls.

 Nextiva Customer Service

 Nextiva’s customer support includes an online ticketing system, comprehensive online knowledge base, live chat, and phone support from 5:00 a.m. to 6:00 p.m.
 AZ, Monday through Friday, and 6:00 a.m. to 6:00 p.m.
 AZ, Saturday and Sunday.

 Vonage’s customer support includes an online knowledge base, a company-hosted community support forum, an online ticketing system, live chat, phone support from 8:00 a.m. to 12:00 a.m.
 EDT, Monday through Friday, and 9:00 a.m. to 9:00 p.m.
 EDT, Saturday and Sunday.
 Emergency on-call, after-hours support is also available.